-This course covers the analysis and modeling of stochastic processes.
-Topics include measure theoretic probability, martingales, filtration, and stopping theorems, elements of large deviations theory, Brownian motion and reflected Brownian motion, stochastic integration.
+This course covers the following topics: measure theoretic probability, martingales, filtration, and stopping theorems, elements of large deviations theory.
+Brownian motion and reflected Brownian motion, stochastic integration.
 In addition, the course will cover some applications to finance theory, insurance, queuing and inventory models.